thomaslaurenson/SecureMilkCarton/README.md

 - Non-existant firewall
 - Poorly configured MySQL database
-- Bad practice implementing security-related HTTP headers
 - No HTTPS configured
 - Default SSH configuration
+- Bad practice implementing security-related HTTP headers

 SecureMilkCarton was specifically designed as a practical assessment for the Introduction to Information Security course that I teach.
 This course is situated in the second year of a Bachelor of Information Technology degree, therefore, the assessment targets this specific level.
 However, the web application could be modified to target a variety of audiences.
 Included with SecureMilkCarton are a collection of tasks, somewhat similar to the assessment I wrote for my Introduction to Information Security course.
-Model answers can be provided to faculty members who are can prove that they are teaching courses in accredited educational institutes.
+The tasks and answers are provided in the folder called `exercises` in a PDF named `exercises.pdf` and `answers.pdf`.
+Since I want this project to be used by tertiary institutes, the tasks (questions) and model answers are encrypted and can only be accessed with a password.
+This password can be provided to faculty members who can prove that they are teaching courses in accredited educational institutes.
 Please email me for additional information.

 ## SecureMilkCarton: Quick Start